dunglas/mercure/README.md

 * Cloud Native, follows [the Twelve-Factor App](https://12factor.net) methodoloy
 * Open source (AGPL)

+# Examples

-Example implementation of a client in JavaScript:
+Example implementation of a client (the subscriber), in JavaScript:

 ```javascript
 // The subscriber subscribes to updates for the https://example.com/foo topic